1. WHAT IS THE GUIDE ABOUT?

 There are a lot of content creators in Destiny, and you can spend most of your day looking at other people's deck builds, read articles about how to become a better Destiny player, get advice on everything from specific deck match-ups to what stuff you should buy (but that's probably already too late!).

-The following is a suggested list of content creators that I myself regularly listen to, read or consult.
-I do not pretend to have a full overview of every single content creator out there nor do I assume that I'm right on the buck in my estimation of them.
-The following list is a brainchild of my imagination (if you are one of the content creators mentioned and feel my characterization is off, please contact me):
+The following is a suggested list of content creators that I myself either regularly listen to, read or consult.
+I do not pretend to have a full overview of every single content creator out there nor do I assume that I'm right on the buck in my estimation of them (if you are one of the content creators mentioned and feel my characterization is off, please contact me):

 [SHAMELESS ADVERTISEMENT - START!]